ExistensialReset/flowmosr/README.md

 #  M-OS-R / Flow / Existential Reset 🌍
 ## A Complete Operating System for Human Flourishing

+### ⚠️ Start Here If You’re Skeptical

+We get it.
+This might sound impossible.
+Maybe even crazy.

+Before you try, pause.
+Observe.
+Question everything.

+Skeptic Mode is your safety net.
+It’s where we lay out:

+- **What we assume about the world and humans**
+- **How things can and will fail**
+- **How we’re trying to prevent disaster**

+Treat it as a **field guide for reality**: check it before building, testing, or committing.
+It’s not pessimism.
+It’s clarity.
+It’s the difference between a node that collapses silently and one that evolves.

+## 🧪 Skeptic Mode

+If this sounds unrealistic, start here (all files in `./sceptic_mode/`):

+- **[Assumptions](./sceptic_mode/ASSUMPTIONS.md)** – Core premises Flow relies on
+- **[Failure Modes](./sceptic_mode/FAILURE_MODES.md)** – How the system can break

+**Key idea:** Flow is designed to fail visibly, so it can be adapted.
+Check these before building, testing, or questioning the system.

 **What if survival wasn't conditional?
 What if we stopped wasting human potential on systems that don't actually improve life?**